xTwo56/coinswap/docs/demo.md

 * Teleport detects which network it's on by asking the Bitcoin node it's connected to via json-rpc.
 So to switch between networks like `regtest`, signet, testnet or mainnet (for the brave), make sure the RPC host and port are correct in `src/lib.rs`.

-* You will need Tor running on the same machine, then open the file `src/directory_servers.rs` and make sure the const `TOR_SOCKS_ADDR` has the correct Tor port.

 * To see all the advertised offers out there, use the `download-offers` subroutine like `cargo run -- download-offers`:

 ```console